dumitrescustefan/sustain-seq2seq/README.md

 - [ ] Is it actually working ?
 Take it from there.

 Other:
-- [ ] add dummy reverse sequence dataset
+- [X] add dummy reverse sequence dataset
+- [ ] Validation measures: input tokenization required?
 - [ ] Attention: bias is needed for KQV transformations?
 - [ ] Attention: bias is needed for computiation?
 - [ ] Attention: mask needed before softmax?